kenakofer/smart-o-harp/README.md

 **Considerations**: Allowing the motors to do no work when not changing chords.
 Motors need to be about as high torque as previous.

 **Pros**: The complicated mounting of the previous can be relocated somewhere less invasive (inside the autoharp body would be really interesting.
+Probably can be powered by a battery.

 **Cons**: Starting to get quite complicated.